rishabhhanday/spring-quartz/README.md

-# Quartz with spring application
+# Quartz with spring boot

 ## How to run the application
 1. mvn clean install